-5. Government Response to Transforming Regulatory Enforcement
+5. Government Response to Transforming Regulatory Enforcement to the Consultation on Transforming Regulatory Enforcement" (12).

-The development and direction of the City Council's Trading Standards Service will also be formulated after all due consideration of the "Government Response to the Consultation on Transforming Regulatory Enforcement" (12).
+The development and direction of the City Council's Trading Standards Service will also continue to be formulated after all due consideration of the previous "Government Response